Naruto Tier List: All Canon Arcs Ranked

 Another thing that got under my skin was how the concept of how revenge is inherently harmful was handled.
 Here, getting back with a massive jerk like Hidan was justifiable and was even depicted as acceptable if you didn’t involve others.
 Such a representation is problematic since it’s either evil or deliberate when authors write anything that contradicts a recurrent theme.

 If such discrepancies are purposefully brought up for analysis in the latter scenario, it is not always bad writing.
 Perhaps Kishimoto might have used this arc to explore if past viewpoints were too pedantic and whether retribution is all that awful.
-So I will place it in the A tier of the Naruto tier list.
+So I will place it in the A tier of the Naruto Tier list.

 Fourth Shinobi World War: Countdown